 What is normal pressure hydrocephalus?

 The brain has chambers called ventricles that normally contain fluid.
-This fluid is called cerebrospinal fluid (CSF) and it cushions the brain and spinal cord.
+This fluid is called cerebrospinal fluid (CSF).
+It cushions the brain and spinal cord.
 Normally your body makes just enough CSF each day and absorbs that same amount.
 Sometimes, however, too much fluid can build up in the ventricles.
-This accumulation of fluid leads to a condition called normal pressure hydrocephalus (NPH).
+This can lead to a normal pressure hydrocephalus (NPH).

 What causes normal pressure hydrocephalus?